Background

 Practicalities and Costs

 You may or may not be convinced by all this seventh generation Transporter's flashy technology and its potential for electrified powertrains.
 But what you'll really want to know is whether it's a more practical proposition than its predecessor.
 Rest assured that it is.
-With a normal wheelbase and a standard roof height, capacity has increased by over 10% to 5.8m3.
-Thanks to the longer 3,100mm wheelbase, there's a maximum load length of 2,602mm (61mm longer than the previous model) and to better accommodate Euro pallets, the width between the wheel housings has increased by 148mm to 1,392mm.
-With a long wheelbase and a high roof, storage volume increases to 9.0m3, courtesy of a maximum load length of 3,002mm.
-There's a higher payload too - up to 1.33-tonnes with the diesel versions (up 0.13-tonnes).
-And the diesel van can tow up to 2.8-tonnes.
+Out back, buyers choose between a tailgate or wide-opening wing doors.
+With a normal wheelbase and a standard roof height, as we have here, capacity has increased by over 10% to 5.8m3.
+Thanks to the longer 3,100mm wheelbase, there's a maximum load length of 2,602mm (60mm longer than the previous model) for the short wheelbase version, which extends to 3,050mm with the load-through bulkhead in use; for the long wheelbase model, the load compartment length is 3,002mm, extended to 3,450mm if you use the load-through bulkhead.
+To better accommodate Euro pallets, the cargo bay is now 128mm wider, measuring 1,777mm - or 1,392mm between the wheel arches.

 The e-Transporter's 64kWh battery charges at up to 125kW.
 Charging takes just under 8 hours from an 11kW source, while DC public charging can take the battery from 15 to 80% capacity (so from around 35 miles of range to around 190 miles of range) in just under 40 minutes.
 The charge profile has been designed to 'frontload' the energy, which allows the 125kW fast charge to add 23 miles of range in just 5 minutes for quick top-ups.
 Better still, the 'one pedal' brake regen driving system can keep the battery topped up as you journey on.